 "April 9, 2012 -- Drugs that treat incontinence caused by an overactive bladder offer modest benefits to some women, and they often come with significant side effects, a new review of research shows.

 Medical Editor: John P. Cunha, DO, FACOEP

-Sanctura (trospium chloride) is used to treat overactive bladder and symptoms of urinary incontinence, frequency, and urgency.
-It is a muscarinic antagonist, which relieves spasms of the bladder.
-This medication is available in generic form.
-Common side effects include dry mouth, constipation, stomach upset, headache, dry eyes, dizziness, blurred vision, or drowsiness.
+Sanctura (trospium chloride) is a muscarinic antagonist, which relieves spasms of the bladder, used to treat overactive bladder and symptoms of urinary incontinence, frequency, and urgency.
+Sanctura is available in generic form.
+Common side effects of Sanctura include dry mouth or throat, constipation, stomach upset, gas, headache, dry eyes, dizziness, blurred vision, or drowsiness.